 - Government, in particular the Ministry of Education, will agree to incorporate anti-corruption and integrity as subjects on the education curriculum.

 SO 4: Build governance foundations and operational structures and processes for scaling up anti-corruption and integrity building works in other provinces

 For our institutions to fight corruption successfully, we must be equipped with the necessary skills and expertise.
 Therefore one of our prioritized areas for the next three and half years will be to build capacity of our institution and its core staff members.
-The ACRC has successfully mobilized a group of eminent individuals who will establish the foundation of a sustainable presence in South-Kivu and North-Kivu.
+The ACRC has successfully mobilized a group of eminent individuals who will establish the foundation of a sustainable presence in Kinshasa, South-Kivu and North-Kivu.

 It is very important however, that the ACRC’s core capacities are developed to use the tools and support to constructively participate in the national forum on corruption.
 Moreover, the ACRC must work in collaboration with various anti-corruption institutions such as APLC and various civil society organizations towards the implementation of the necessary reforms and enforcement of the anti-corruption laws.

 Tapping into the global expertise and resources, the ACRC has great opportunities to benefit significantly concerning enhancing knowledge and skills.
 In addition, the ACRC will broaden its networks with other partners in all regions, through participating in regional meetings, and through appropriate partners exchange visits.

 In addition, the ACRC must be institutionally strong in its internal governance, leadership, credibility, and legitimacy in the country.
-This is one of our priorities for the next three and half years.
+This is one of our priorities for the next five years.
 We will seek all capacity development opportunities provided by Integrity Action for our own staff as well as developing our organizational capacity and governance systems over this period and beyond.